tomzazo/azure-mqtt-temperature-telemetry/README.md

 ## Azure IoT Hub temperature telemetry

-An example of Raspberry Pi being used to read temperature using a DS18B20 temperature sensor and report those readings to Azure IoT Hub.
+An example of Raspberry Pi being used to read temperature using a DS18B20 temperature sensor and report those readings to Azure IoT Hub *without any SDKs*.

 ### Pre-requisites